canonical-ledgers/factom-accounts/README.md

 required, the rest are not:

 ```
+Options:
+  --version       Show version number                                  [boolean]
--a, --address: the address you wish to monitor for incoming transactions [required]
+  --address, -a   The address you would like to monitor               [required]
--c, --currency: the target fiat currency you are using to account in [required]
+  --currency, -c  The currency you are accounting in, given as three letter code
+                  (e.g. USD, GBP, EUR)                                [required]
--b, --btcex: the exchange you wish to use to get the price of FCT in BTC (defaults to CryptoCompare Current Aggregate)
+  --btcex, -b     The exchange you wish to use to get the price of FCT in BTC.
+                  Defaults to Cryptocompare Current Aggregate[default: "CCCAGG"]
--x, --fiatex: the exchange you wish to use to get the price of BTC in your target currency (defaults to CryptoCompare Current Aggregate)
+  --fiatex, -x    The exchange you wish to use to get the price of BTC in your
+                  chosen currency.
+Defaults to Cryptocompare Current Aggregate
+                                                             [default: "CCCAGG"]
--H, --host: the IP address of your walletd host (default localhost)
+  --host, -H      The IP of your walletd host.
+Defaults to localhost
--P, --port: the port of your walletd host (default 8089)
--p, --path: path to output CSV to an additional location (note: factoid-address-monitord will always save the master copy of the CSV to the local folder)
+                                                          [default: "localhost"]
+  --port, -P      The port to access walletd.
+Defaults to 8089   [default: 8089]
+  --file, -f      CSV file to output and track transaction history    [required]
--k, --key: your bitcoin.tax API key
+  --key, -k       Your bitcoin.tax key
--S, --secret: your bitcoin.tax API secret
+  --secret, -S    Your bitcoin.tax secret
--t, --type: your bitcoin.tax transaction type (defaults to 'income' - check the bitcoin.tax API documentation for more options)
+  --type, -t      Your bitcoin.tax transaction type.
+Defaults to `income`.
+See
+                  the bitcoin.tax API docs for details       [default: "Income"]
+  --help, -h      Show help                                            [boolean]
 ```

 #### Without PM2 or Systemd